NoroffFEU/development-platforms/src/content/docs/webdev-hosting/laravel-forge/laravel-forge-case-study.md

 ## Conclusion

 It fits for businesses of all sizes from small startups to large enterprises.
-Or for the developer who just want to focus on development and not worrying about managing server.
+Or for the developer who just want to focus on development and not worry about managing a server.

 ## References